-This summary presents the Coaching Clinic® as the standard for creating coaching culture and igniting business performance.
+This summary presents the Coaching Clinic® (Corporate Coaching of Corporate Coach U) as the standard for creating coaching culture and igniting business performance.
 For well over a decade, this program has been proven effective within organizations seeking to:

 - Retain valued employees